-MyMathLab: Every student who buys a textbook will also receive an access code to an online system will not be accepted.
+MyLabMath: Every student who buys an electronic version of the textbook will also receive an access will not be accepted.
 Assignments contribute 10% to your final grade.
 Working regularly on the assignments is essential for success in this course.
 Students are also strongly encouraged to do as many problems as their time permits from the list of supplementary problems included in this outline.
 A solutions manual for all odd-numbered questions is packaged with the textbook.

-Assignments: Students are expected to submit assignments online using MyMathLab.
+Assignments: Students are expected to submit assignments online using MyLabMath.
 Late assignments